PedroBern/react-native-collapsible-tab-view/README.md

 ### `createMaterialCollapsibleTopTabNavigator`

-Same API as the [createMaterialTopTabNavigator (not-collapsible)](https://reactnavigation.org/docs/material-top-tab-navigator#props).
+Same API as the [createMaterialTopTabNavigator (not-collapsible)](https://reactnavigation.org/docs/material-top-tab-navigator#props), with aditional `collapsibleOptions` prop, extending all props of [CollapsibleTabView](#collapsibletabview).

 ## Contributing